 Wylder Bergman Green joined the Heidelberg Laureate Forum Foundation (HLFF) in the fall of 2014, and handles the international communications and social media.
 He is originally from Houston, Texas and has been living in Germany since 2011.
 After completing his degree in Journalism at Texas State University, he moved to Germany where he became a successful freelance English teacher, editor and translator.
 His freelance work eventually led him to the doors of the HLFF.

 is a science communication professional with a ten year track record in biomedical research.
-Tobias is a lecturer at the National Institute for Science Communication in Germany (NaWik) and he’s a freelance trainer for leadership and management skills and career development courses for scientists.
-Tobias writes a blog on the German ScienceBlogs network and he’s on Twitter as @WeiterGen.
+Tobias is the scientific head at the National Institute for Science Communication in Germany (NaWik).
+He writes a blog on the German ScienceBlogs network and he’s on Twitter as @WeiterGen.

-Ben Orlin blogs at Math with Bad Drawings.
+is a math teacher.
+He blogs at Math with Bad Drawings and is currently working on two books for the publisher Black Dog & Leventhal.
 His writing has appeared in The Atlantic, the Los Angeles Times, Slate, Business Insider, the Chicago Tribune, and the Huffington Post.
-He teaches secondary school mathematics in Birmingham, England.”

 is a physicist turned science communicator.
 He is managing scientist of the Haus der Astronomie in Heidelberg, a center for astronomy education and outreach.
 The author of several books and numerous articles for a general audience, he has been blogging at Relativ Einfach since 2007, and was one of the bloggers-in-residence at the 2010 Lindau meeting.
 His main interest is in astronomy and astrophysics, particularly relativity and cosmology.